Estate Planning Lawyer

 You may be thinking that this technique is a little shady, and you would be correct.
 For this reason, asset protection trusts are illegal in the majority of US states.
 If you try to set one up in one of these states, it will not protect your assets and you may face criminal charges as well.
 There are 15 states, however, where asset protection trusts are legal.

 So who should consider using an asset protection trust?
 First, it should go without saying that only individuals who live in states where it is legal should consider them.
 Second, they are only beneficial for individual who anticipate losing their possessions in the near future.
 If you fall into both of these categories, you should speak with an asset protection attorney.
 A legal professional will be able to help you go about setting up a trust correctly and legally.
-If you do not fall into these categories, you should consider speaking with an estate planning lawyer in Gilbert, AZ to create a traditional trust.
+If you do not fall into these categories, you should consider speaking with an estate planning lawyer to create a traditional trust.